learning-zone/angular-basics/README.md

 #### Q. ***What are Zones?
 What is Change Detection?
 What would be a good use for NgZone service?***

-The most common use of `NgZone` service is to optimize performance when starting a work consisting of one or more asynchronous tasks that don't require UI updates or error handling to be handled by Angular.
+The most common use of `NgZone` service is to optimize performance when starting a work consisting of one or more asynchronous tasks that do not require UI updates or error handling to be handled by Angular.

 Zone.js is an execution context that helps developers intercept and keep track of async operations.
 Zone works on the concept of associating each operation with a zone.
 Each zone can fork and create a child zone with a different context, no limits.
 Inside a zone, async operations are captured using different APIs, so that the developer can decide what to do with the interceptions.